 2. The Center for Contemporary Arts

 Filmmakers from all over the world often show and discuss their films at this tiny, easy-to-miss venue tucked away at 1050 Old Pecos Trail.
 Keep an eye on their calendar—show times run every day, annual passes are available for film enthusiasts in the model of traditional museum memberships, and the exhibitions are constantly updating with never-before-seen works from emerging artists.

-3. Shidoni Sculpture Garden
+3. Shidoni Arts Gallery & Sculpture Garden

 Slightly outside of the city proper, technically in the pueblo of Tesuque, Shidoni towers as a testament to the huge staying power of creativity in the Santa Fe region.
 The sculpture garden seems to be intentionally out of the way, requiring visitors to follow the winding Bishop’s Lodge Road along the edge of Santa Fe National Forest.
-But the chance to stroll the grounds that house these abstract and whimsical structures is well worth the journey.
+But the chance to stroll the grounds that host these abstract and whimsical structures is well worth the journey.

 Opened in 1975, the gallery’s sculptures are a mixture of so many styles and modes of expression that the only obvious commonality seems to be that they’re free-standing structures.
 Even if you come outside the normal hours for its in-house exhibit (Tuesday–Saturday from 10am to 5pm), you can still walk among the pieces outside, some of which tower like mountains, some with the fragility of pinwheels (metalworking at its finest).

-4. Form & Concept
+4. form & concept

 5. SITE Santa Fe

 SITE Santa Fe is housed within an architectural structure that’s a piece of art in and of itself.
 SHoP, a firm best known for its innovative and sustainable buildings, designed the space, taking into account how SITE’s exhibits might be experienced.
 When the exterior lights illuminate the textured aluminum siding, the effect is profound—the outside seems just as much an artistic piece as what lies inside.

 6. Santa Fe Botanical Garden

 When you picture Santa Fe, you’re probably thinking shades of red, golds, and some adobe thrown in for good measure.
 But while Santa Fe is certainly set in high mountain territory, that doesn’t mean there is a lack of green.
-The comprises acres and acres of striking local landscape at its most verdant and plants as colorful as many of the city’s art museums.
+The City Different comprises acres and acres of striking local landscape at its most verdant and plants as colorful as many of the city’s art museums.

-But what makes the garden an “experience” are the events it hosts and how they tie into the community.
-Check out Glow— the last two weeks of December—to see the garden lit up with thousands of lights and lasers, the “Garden of Earthly Delights” celebration during the summer solstice (and the accompanying themed cocktails), or get tickets in advance to Shakespeare in the Garden.
+But what makes the Santa Fe Botanical Garden an “experience” are the events it hosts and how they tie into the community.
+Check out Glow—generally during the month of December—to see the garden lit up with thousands of lights and lasers against the backdrop of the winter's chilly white, or the solstice and equinox celebrations, or get tickets in advance to Shakespeare in the Garden.
 Then there’s Community Day, where students and New Mexico residents get in free.
 The accessibility of the garden—and the focus on the community—couldn’t be more suitable for a come-as-you-are city founded around the arts.
 And there are more and more sculptures incorporated into the property each year.

 With such an abundant number of choices, you’ll want to craft your own art experience getaway.
 We’re sure it’ll be one of your most artistic adventures to date.
-To help you get started, order the [blog_link url="https://santafe.org/" text="Santa Fe Travel Guide" date="2018-03-13”].
-Be sure to check out our [blog_link url="https://santafe.org/Visiting_Santa_Fe/Specials/index.html" text="Deals and Specials" date="2018-03-13"] Santa Fe has to offer.